olexstet/Master_Thesis_SO/Experiments/Readme.md

 6'.
 If you want to generate graphs and tables for single experiment, then in processing.py modify the pc_paths and experiment_paths ( comment or remove unuseful ones).
 7. Processing.py script will take some minutes to generate the results which can be found here as exemple: https://github.com/olexstet/Master_Thesis_SO/tree/main/Experiments/Linux-PF0222/Experiment1/Visualization.

-Remarks: As experiment take a lot of time to execute, the decision was taken to execute them one by one and not creating a script that allow to run everything at once.
+Remarks: As experiments take a lot of time to execute, the decision was taken to execute them one by one and not creating a script that allow to run everything at once.